mxro/maxrohde-web/content/posts/2018/2018-01-11-a-handy-reference-of-maven-parameters/index.md

 ---
-title: 'A Handy Reference of Maven Parameters'
-date: '2018-01-11'
 categories:
-  - 'java'
+- java
+coverImage: maven-logo-black-on-white.png
+date: "2018-01-11"
+primaryBlog: maxrohde.com
 tags:
-  - 'maven'
+- maven
-coverImage: 'maven-logo-black-on-white.png'
+title: A Handy Reference of Maven Parameters
 ---

 I cannot count the times I have looked up the following through Google.
 Thus I decided to put together a few handy parameters (or properties or whatever is the correct term) for Maven builds.